rnzaws/ecs_poc/README.md

 but we were looking for additional best practices and examples.
 The main extension points in this POC are:

 * Event notifications via [Amazon Simple Notification Service (SNS)](https://aws.amazon.com/sns/)
-* ECS cluster host logging to [Amazon CloudWatch Logs](http://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html)
+* ECS cluster host and task logging to [Amazon CloudWatch Logs](http://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html)
-* ECS task logging to Amazon CloudWatch Logs
 * Some control for service developers of their configuration/deployment
 * Task specific [IAM Roles](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) for containers

+Instead of having multiple reference architectures, we will probably be issuing some pull requests, once everything in this project is flushed out.